Henry Norris (businessman): Chairmanship of Arsenal FC

 In 1910, Norris and William Hall bought shares of the ailing Woolwich Arsenal (after the club had gone into voluntary liquidation) while still retaining their positions on the Fulham board; Norris became club chairman two years later.
 With Arsenal's low attendances and poor financial performance, Norris tried to create a London superclub by merging the two clubs, but this was blocked by the Football League.
 Undeterred, he turned his attention to moving Arsenal to a new stadium; he eventually settled on a site in Highbury, north London, on the site of the recreation ground of St John's College of Divinity; his close relationship with Randall Davidson helped, and the archbishop personally signed the ground's title deed.
 The Arsenal Stadium opened in 1913, and the club dropped the Woolwich from its name the following year.

 Norris's most infamous contribution to Arsenal's history was his role in the club's promotion from the Second Division to the First in 1919.
-Arsenal were elected to the top flight in spite of only finishing sixth the previous season (1914–15, as competition had been suspended for most of World War I).
+Arsenal were elected to the top flight despite finishing 6th (later amended to 5th place in 1975 after an error in the calculation of goal average was discovered) the previous season (1914–15, as competition had been suspended for most of World War I).
 This promotion came at the expense of other clubs, most notably Arsenal's arch-rivals Tottenham Hotspur.
 It has been alleged that Norris bribed or in some way unduly influenced the voting members of the Football League, in particular the league president and chairman of Liverpool, John McKenna; at a Special General Meeting of the Football League on 10 March 1919.
 Many sources claim that McKenna made a speech recommending Arsenal's promotion ahead of Spurs thanks to the former's longer spell in the League (Arsenal joined in 1893, Spurs in 1908), although Wolves – who finished in 4th ahead of Arsenal – had been members of the league since its inception in 1888.

 Norris made one other lasting contribution to Arsenal's history.
 In 1925, after acrimoniously firing manager Leslie Knighton, Norris hired Huddersfield Town's Herbert Chapman as his replacement.
 After Norris's departure, Chapman fulfilled the chairman's ambition and turned Arsenal into the dominant side in English football in the 1930s, although later Norris cited Knighton's sacking as the only decision he ever regretted.